Yarroudh/SemanticML/README.md

 ### Step 1 : Model training using labeled data

 Model training is the process of using a set of labeled data, known as the training dataset, to adjust the parameters of Random Forest algorithm so that it can make accurate predictions on new, unseen data.
 The process of training a model involves providing the model with input-output pairs, where the input represents the features of the data and the output represents the desired label or prediction.
-The model then adjusts its internal parameters, or weights, to minimize the difference between its predictions and the true labels.
-This process is repeated multiple times, using a technique called backpropagation and optimization algorithms such as gradient descent.
+The model then adjusts its internal parameters to minimize the difference between its predictions and the true labels.
 The goal is to find the set of parameters that result in the lowest prediction error on the training data.

 This is done using the first command <code>train</code>.
 Use <code>semseg train --help</code> to see the detailed help: